Everything You Want To Know About Teaching English As A Second Language

 Why do people teach English?

 Some people teach as a way to make money, some to travel, some to escape, and some just because they love it.
-Some go to a foreign country to experience being a minority for the first time in their lives and others go to blend in.
+Some go to a foreign country to experience being a minority for the first time in their lives, and others go to blend in.
 Some are there to feed an addiction to adventure, while others are stepping out of their comfort zone for the first time.

 My advice?
 Teach because you want to — because you really think that you have something worthwhile to share with someone else.
 Do it to form lasting human connections and to show even one person on the other side of the world that you are not the stereotype of your own side.

-It’s ok to be afraid and unsure of yourself, just go with it, let yourself learn, evolve and before you know it, you will look around your class one day and it will hit you that you aren’t just a hack for hire — you are a Teacher.
+It’s okay to be afraid and unsure of yourself, just go with it, let yourself learn, evolve and before you know it, you will look around your class one day and it will hit you that you aren’t just a hack for hire — you are a Teacher.

 Who can teach English?